Bright norman.png

 E norman.ho@rajahtann.com

 Norman Ho, who has over 40 years of experience in corporate real estate work, has advised on a wide spectrum of property-related transactions, including investment sales and purchase (by way of share or asset sales), collective sales and project development transactions.
-He regularly advises property developers, investment funds, statutory boards, property consultants, investors, financial institutions and purchasers in corporate real estate matters.
+He regularly advises property developers, investment funds, statutory boards (such as JTC, HDB, PUB etc.), property consultants, investors, financial institutions and REITs in their corporate real estate matters, including the development and financing of major shopping and office projects and the acquisition of large commercial buildings in Singapore's Central Business District.

-Norman was selected to make representations to the Select Committee, commissioned by the Singapore Parliament, on amendments to the Land Titles (Strata) Act in 1999 to facilitate collective sales.
-He was again consulted during a review of en bloc legislation and the ensuing amendments to the Act in 2007.
+Norman was selected to make representations to the Select Committee, commissioned by the Singapore Parliament, on amendments to the Land Titles (Strata) Act in 1999 and again consulted during a review of en bloc legislation and the ensuing amendments to the Act in 2007.

 Notable Cases & Transactions